Skip to main content

 Anime & MangaAnime Reviews

-By January 15, 2023March 29th, 2023No Comments4 min read
+By January 15, 2023February 19th, 2026No Comments4 min read

-So we’re all going to be falling a little in love with Vash, right?
+So we’re all going to be falling a little in love with Vash (Yoshitsugu Matsuoka), right?
 In the second episode of Trigun Stampede, the series continues the deconstruction of the character as he charms, outwits, and stumbles (literally) his way out of mounting trouble.
 Running from a 6 million dollar bounty that has made even his friends temporary adversaries, episode two solidifies the addictive, breakneck energy the first flirted with while allowing Vash to take up greater residency in our hearts as this goofy yet assured gunman.

 A gunman who uses his weapon to stop other bullets, that is.
 If episode two, “The Running Man,” does anything, it plays true to the week’s title as Vash spends the majority of the runtime fleeing for his life and, then, for the lives of those around him as he positions himself as the pawn to draw danger away from the town.
 Initially beloved by the townsfolk we met in the premiere, they, led by Rosa, turn against him when they realize the bounty for turning him in would be enough money to replace one of their plants, a system that keeps their town healthy and safe.

 Studio Orange and character designer Koji Tajima display an innate understanding of how to position this larger-than-life figure with his distinct style and visual presence in this science-fiction Western that both draws on classic motifs.
 Based on the manga by Yasuhiro Nightow, Vash has gone through multiple iterations but his alien presence in this delipidated world remains striking.
-So too does his compassion, as he refutes pride for the sake of sparing lives as he rescues the son of the man who’d been chasing him, as well as forgiving the town that led the initial march in his capture.

 He cries tears of panic twice in the first two episodes.

 Where the series has yet to have complete success is in the supporting players, from Rose to the reporters Roberto de Niro and Meryl Stryfe.
 So far they’re playing the unfortunate role of exposition givers or reactionary foils to Vash’s more outlandish personality.
 Their designs, in comparison, lack the personality and edge of both Vash’s but also the father and son duo this week whose chase of the main hero is reminiscent of Mad Max: Fury Road.
-That said, while Gofsef’s design is suitably unsettling in his makeshift compilation of parts, Father Nebraska’s leaves something to be desired as it falls into an uncanny valley type of effect, his features and flair too smoothed down and flattened in the final product.

-Trigun Stampede airs Saturday on Crunchyroll.
+Trigun Stampede is available to stream now on Crunchyroll.

-Featured Image courtesy of Crunchyroll / ©2023 Yasuhiro Nightow, SHONENGAHOSHA / TRIGUN STAMPEDE Project
+Images courtesy of Crunchyroll / ©2023 Yasuhiro Nightow, SHONENGAHOSHA / TRIGUN STAMPEDE Project

 REVIEW RATING